nicolasparada/blog/content/posts/passwordless-auth-client.md

 The callback page handler decodes the hash from the URL to extract those parameters to do a `GET` request to `/api/auth_user` with the JWT saving all the data to `localStorage`.
 Finally, it just redirects to home.

-*`URLSearchParams` may have poor support.
-Go for a polyfill if you need one.*

 ## Home Page

 Create a `static/pages/home-page.js` file with the following content: